-Judging Criteria Weight (%) Evaluation Focus

-Use and Integration of NASA Climate Data 15% How effectively does the business model leverage NASA's climate and/or Earth system science data?
-Market Fit and Customer Base Potential 30% Does the submission demonstrate a clear understanding of the target market and customer needs including an understanding of the preferred data delivery formats?
+Judging Criteria Weight (%) Evaluation Focus Use and Integration of NASA Earth Science Data 15% How effectively does the business model leverage NASA's Earth science data?
+Market Fit and Customer Base Potential 30% Does the submission demonstrate a clear understanding of the target market and customer needs, including an understanding of the preferred data delivery formats?
 Business Viability and Unit Economics 30% Are the unit economics (cost structure and revenue potential) clearly defined and feasible?
 Financial Sustainability 10% Does the submission demonstrate a clear strategy for financial sustainability?
 Scalability and Data Infrastructure 15% Does the solution propose cost-effective measures for data storage and computation, such as on-demand data pulling from NASA?